iloveicedgreentea/DevOops/readme.md

   * Any new resources will need to be added to this file instead of instantiating a new module with a different state file

 ### Almost Great
 This example has configs, a remote backend, separate files, and reusable modules.
-It needs some work to automate running it since the configs and modules are in separate directories.
-It is a PIA to run this each time:
+It has some basic automation which would otherwise require a lot of typing:

 ```
 terraform init \